adlnet/xAPI-Spec/xAPI.md

 An identified group...

 * MUST include exactly one (1) inverse functional identifier;
-* MAY include a 'member' property listing constituent Agents;
+* MUST NOT include a 'member' property
-* MUST NOT contain Group objects in the 'member' property.
 * SHOULD NOT use inverse functional identifiers that are also used for any Agents.

 The table below lists all properties of an identified Group.
 The last four are inverse functional identifiers.